John Adams (1735-1826)

 Founding Father & 2nd President of the United States (1797-1801)

-He was preceded in the Presidency by George Washington and after serving one term in office for the Federalist Party he was succeeded in 1801 by his Vice-President, Thomas Jefferson.
-He was born into a Puritan family at Braintree, Massachusetts, and was educated at Harvard after which he determined to become "a great man".
-He became a lawyer and in 1775 went to Philadelphia as one of the Delegates from Massachusetts to the Continental Congress.
-He perhaps more than anyone else in Congress pushed for an end to British rule.
-On the outbreak of war, he was appointed head of the Board of War & Ordinance and working up to 18-hours a day he was described as a, "one man war department".
+He was preceded in the Presidency by George Washington and after serving one term in office for the Federalists was succeeded in 1801 by his Vice-President, Thomas Jefferson.
+Born into a Puritan family at Braintree, Massachusetts, he was educated at Harvard after which he determined to become "a great man".
+Becoming a lawyer, in 1775 he went to Philadelphia as a Delegate from Massachusetts to the Continental Congress.
+Perhaps more than anyone else, he pushed for an end to British rule and on the outbreak of war he was appointed head of the Board of War & Ordinance.
+Working up to 18-hours a day, he was described as a, "one man war department".

 Parents (2)